 and you waters above the heavens!

 The purpose of the outer waters was to shield the Earth from the radiation emitted by the Milky Way and other galaxies at a time when cosmic radiation was much more intense and the Earth, not yet having differentiated into mantle and iron core, had no magnetic field.
-Water would have provided a very effective shield against cosmic radiation.
+Water would have provided an effective shield against cosmic radiation.

 The waters of the deep are gathered together into one place, and land appears.
 These gathered waters are called ‘seas’ and the land ‘earth’.
-Since ‘sea’ can refer to any large expanse of water, including for example the Sea of Galilee (Jos 12:3), ‘seas’ here could denote lakes rather than open ocean.
-As with ‘heaven’, ‘earth’ now has a limited meaning: the dry terrain which will constitute the environment for the animals created on Day 6.
+Since ‘sea’ can refer to any large expanse of water, including for example the Sea of Galilee (Jos 12:3), ‘seas’ here may denote lakes rather than open ocean.
+As with ‘heaven’, ‘earth’ now has a limited meaning: the dry terrain that will constitute the environment for the animals created on Day 6.
 Other texts help us visualise the arrangement.
 Genesis 7 refers to springs supplied by water from the great deep, and in Psalm 24 we read that the earth was ‘founded upon the seas’, ‘established upon the rivers’.
 The deep supplied the rivers that flowed out of Eden.
 The one place into which its waters were gathered must have been the subterranean space created as the land was lifted up.
 Apart from lakes and rivers, land covered the whole planet, resting on foundations that were sunk into a now subterranean ocean.
 Lakes, rivers and seas were all interconnected.